 That of course all gives way to Hilton Falls which gorgeous and its own right.
 It’s not a very tall waterfall but nevertheless thunderous as the small river above converges down the Niagara Escarpment made cliff.
 What really makes this spot special is that next to it is the remains of an old mill that acts as the perfect backdrop.

 While the main trails themselves are very relaxed and flat, once you went off trail to explore the waterfall, you really needed to make sure you had good gear to keep you planted.
 The fun part about exploring something like Hilton Falls is that for the adventurous, you can carefully make your way over a few slippery rocks and precariously unstable looking logs to get real up and close to the water.
-Lucky for me, I wore my trusty Liberty Ridge boots that never missed a beat.
-Situations like this put a big smile on my face because I’m not even afraid to dip the boots in ankle high water.

 Like Hilton Falls, this conservation area is extremely well maintained with its three main trail loops that are easy to navigate and explore.
 Whether you’re here to walk your dog, mountain bike or just putting your legs to good use, it’s another great way to spend time away from the big city.

 Once you make your way from the parking lot, there’s a great trail centre introduces the region to new visitors.
 From there, you’ll find a network of trails, one of which is the Heritage Trail that extends into the world famous Bruce Trail.
 Along the way, you’ll encounter two waterfalls – Canterbury and Sherman.
 They may not be the thunderous kind but they evokes a certain a tranquil serenity as the water roll down jagged edges of rock.